robin-raymond/zax.io/alias.md

     // ...
 }

-// creates an alias to the type of `func` as an alias of a variable
+// Creates an alias to the type of `func` as an alias of a variable's type.
-// automatically creates an alias of the type of the variable since variables
+// Automatically creates an alias of the variable's type since variables can not
-// can not be aliased directly (use references to create a type alias) FuncType :: alias func
+// be aliased directly (i.e. references are used to create variable aliases).
+FuncType :: alias func

 // create anotherFunc using the FuncType alias